 Although the Affordable Care Act will give more low-income single mothers access to health insurance, nearly half of these families reside in states that have declined to expand their Medicaid programs.

-Among the 14 states not expanding Medicaid coverage, the median eligibility level for parents is just 44% FPL, with only two (2) states — Tennessee, and Wisconsin, covering parents with incomes at or near poverty.
+Among the 11 states not expanding Medicaid coverage, the median eligibility level for parents is just 50% of the federal poverty level, with only two (2) states — Tennessee and Wisconsin, covering parents with incomes at or near poverty.

 Access to Child Care #

-In Massachusetts, California, and Oregon, a single mother with an infant ages 0-3 would have to pay more than half of her income for day care at a center.
+In Massachusetts, New York, Washington, Nebraska and California, a single mother with an infant ages 0-3 would have to pay more than half of her income for day care at a center.

 Access to Education #